Touring ski boots

 The liner is an essential part of a ski boot.
 You will rather go for a heat moldable liner which offers a much better fit as it adjusts to the foot shape.
 Glisshop.co.uk offers the molding as an option: it is made according to your needs, if there is still a pain after several days of use.

 However, heatmolding does not necessarily prevent from pain.
 If you feel uncomfortable when trying the boot or even after heatmolding, better keep looking for a liner that delivers optimal comfort to your feet.
+Check out our ski touring boots for wide feet and ski touring boots for narrow feet.

 The climbing position :